 With Flamenco Beach, TripAdvisor’s Traveller’s Choice in 2015, it’s really a no brainer where you’ll end up spending the day.
 As your last full day, this will be your chance to do everything you didn’t get to do on the trip or just a whole lot of nothing.
 Go snorkelling.
 Go diving.
 Go sailing.
 Rent a jetski.
 Watch the sunset.
 That’s a pretty good day right there.

-For your final day in Puerto Rico, depending on your flight back home, you’ll either have extra time to explore or you’ll be focused on making it back to San Juan Luis Muñoz Marín International Airport.
+It’s not really a full day as for most you’ll be looking to fly back home from Puerto Rico.
+Depending on your schedule, you’ll either have extra time to explore or you’ll be focused on making it back to San Juan Luis Muñoz Marín International Airport.

 Ferry wise, to get to Fajardo, catch the 6AM (only weekdays), 1PM or 5PM.
 Once you get to Fajardo, to get to San Juan, you have the option of taking a cab (roughly $80) or you can do a one-way car rental once again.